klaytn/klaytn-service-sdk/README.md

 <br/>

 # Usage
-You can freely run script in root or in packages by `cd` into the package you want to use
+You can run the scripts in root or in respective packages by `cd` into the packages.